Conductance of carbon nanotubes functionalized with gold clusters during CO adsorption: Results and Discussions

 The autocorrelation is a mathematical tool which is used for finding patterns and degree of randomness in a series of values (\emph{e.g.,} time series).
-It represents the correlation of a variable with itself at two different times \cite{21}.
-Figure 4 shows ACF plot which starts with a positive autocorrelation that decreases and becomes negative as the time lag increases.
-The ACF plot gives a pattern for the conductance which is a signature of strong correlation between the data points indicating non-randomness in the sensor response and signifies the sensitivity of the sensor.
+It represents the correlation of a variable with itself at two different times \cite{35}.
+Figure 5 shows the ACF plot which starts with a positive autocorrelation that decreases gradually and becomes negative as the time lag increases.
+The ACF plot gives a distinct pattern for the conductance which has a signature between moderate and strong autocorrelation function \cite{36}, indicating non-randomness in the sensor response and signifies the sensitivity of the sensor.
 Hence, ACF is useful in finding the pattern of the sensor response.
 Again we find that theory reproduces experiment in the ACF plot.
-This result suggests that ACF can be useful to study and compare the sensitivity of the same device for various other toxic gases by comparing the pattern of the sensor response for different gases (here the result is shown for CO gas) and may also be useful for other low-dimensional systems such as sensors based on graphene.
+This result suggests that ACF (current fluctuations) along with the current characteristics are useful to study the sensitivity of the device by comparing the pattern of the sensor response for different gases and may also be useful for other low dimensional systems such as sensors based on graphene \cite{37}.